Chart Color Schemes

 Hazelwood Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Hazelwood Park's dwelling structures, as per the latest Census, consisted of 76.3% houses and 23.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Adelaide metro's 67.0% houses and 33.0% other dwellings.
-Home ownership in Hazelwood Park was 45.1%, similar to Adelaide metro's level.
-Mortgaged dwellings accounted for 37.5%, while rented dwellings were at 17.5%.
-The median monthly mortgage repayment in the area was $2,329, higher than Adelaide metro's average of $2,300.
-The median weekly rent figure was recorded at $345, compared to Adelaide metro's $360.
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Hazelwood Park was at 45.1%, with mortgaged dwellings at 37.5% and rented ones at 17.5%.
+The median monthly mortgage repayment was $2,329, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Hazelwood Park was $345, compared to Adelaide metro's $320.
 Nationally, Hazelwood Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing